twse/random-stuff/Readable Fonts/Central European.md

 ### Romanian/Moldavian (cedilla!) - Typed as usual on Romanian/Moldavian keyboards
 Some programs as [UniPad](http://www.unipad.org/) use cedilla for the keyboard.

-One can use Romanian with URW Palladio KUL - although apart from â (#226), ă (#176) and î (#238) the comma below diacritics s and t - are not directly accessible – they have to be obtained by using ṣ (#200) and ṭ (#199) or overstriking the letter with the free-floating cedilla ¸ (#248), so one must use Corel WordPerfect.
+One can use Romanian with URW Palladio KUL - although apart from â (#226), ă (#176) and î (#238) the comma below diacritics s and t - are not directly accessible – they have to be obtained by overstriking the letter with the free-floating cedilla ¸ (#248), so one must use Corel WordPerfect.

 | Glyph        | Codes   | Windows CP1250 | Apple Romanian | Cork    | ILPRumanianB100      | TITUS Eastern European |
 |--------------|---------|----------------|----------------|---------|----------------------|------------------------|